 The interviewer wants to know that you are genuinely interested in the subject and didn’t just pick it on a whim.
 It’s good to come prepared with a few examples of what you hope to gain from studying the subject and how you would use the degree to further your education or job prospects.

-Your answer should specify the content in this particular course that appeal to your academic interests.
+Your answer should specify the content in this particular course that appeals to your academic interests.
 Make sure to note down areas that are covered on the course prospectus as this will show that you have done your research.

 2. What are your career aspirations?

-The university admissions board want to hear about your plans for your future career so that they can decide if this is the right course and university for you.
+The university admissions team want to hear about your plans for your future career so that they can decide if this is the right course and university for you.
 Your answer should show that you have done research into the industry and have decided how your chosen degree subject will prove beneficial to getting a job in a desirable career.